cdapio/cdap/cdap-docs/developers-manual/source/testing/debugging.rst

    The CDAP should confirm that the debugger port is open with a message such as ``Remote debugger agent started on port 5005``.

 #.
-Deploy (for example) the *HelloWorld* Application to the CDAP by dragging and dropping the
+Deploy (for example) the *HelloWorld* application to the CDAP by dragging and dropping the
    ``HelloWorld.jar`` file from the ``/examples/HelloWorld`` directory onto the CDAP UI.

 #.
-Open the *HelloWorld* Application in an IDE and connect to the remote debugger.
+Open the *HelloWorld* application in an IDE and connect to the remote debugger.

 For more information, see `Attaching a Debugger`_.